deadbok/groenholdt.net/content/Computers/Debian/debian-blocking-servers.md

 dnsmasq.conf:
 -------------

-If your configured dnsmasq to listen on an interface, reconfigure it to use addresses to make stuff prettier when assigning another IP address on the interface in a little while.
+If your dnsmasq is configured to listen on an interface, reconfigure it to use addresses to make stuff prettier when assigning another IP address to the interface in a little while.

 	listen-address=192.168.0.1
 	listen-address=127.0.0.1